Reducing Aleatoric and Epistemic Uncertainty through Multi-modal Data Acquisition: Background and related work

 \section{Background and related work}

-To disentangle aleatoric and epistemic uncertainty, numerous methods have been proposed in recent years~\citep{huang2023}.
-Such methods can be grouped into different families of models, but most of these families leverage the training phase to estimate a distribution of probabilities (as opposed to a single point estimate).

-Bayesian methods compute a posterior distribution over the parameters of an ML model and construct a second-order distribution over class probabilities via Bayesian model averaging~\citep{kendall2017,Depeweg2018}.
-Conversely, evidential deep learning takes a frequentist statistics perspective and introduces specific loss functions to estimate a parametric second-order distribution over class distribution, without the need for specifying a prior and posterior over the parameters.
-For multi-class classification problems typically the Dirichlet distribution is chosen as second-order distribution \citep{Sensoy2018,Malinin2018,Malinin2019,Ulmer2023}.
-Ensemble methods represent epistemic uncertainty via ensemble diversity, which can be realized by randomizing the training data via bootstrapping, randomizing a neural network architecture via techniques such as MC Dropout, or randomizing the optimizer as in Deep Ensembles~\citep{Lakshminarayanan2017,nguyen2023learning, Mobiny2021, Shaker2020}.
-Some of these methods have been interpreted as obtaining a sample of the second-order distribution \citep{Gal2016}.
-Density-based and distance-based methods usually model aleatoric and epistemic uncertainty in a direct way~\citep{Nguyen2022, Hoarau2024-ml, van-amersfoort20a,sun2022,Liu2020}, but these methods can also construct the second-order distribution in a post-processing step~\citep{Charpentier2020,Charpentier2022}.
+\paragraph{Uncertainty disentanglement.} To disentangle aleatoric and epistemic uncertainty in classification and regression settings, numerous methods have been proposed in recent years~\citep{huang2023}.
+In classification settings, most of these methods leverage the training phase to provide a prediction for a test instance in the form of a second-order distribution over first-order categorical distributions (as opposed to a classical supervised learning model, like a softmax neural network, which outputs a single probability vector that represents a single categorical distribution).
+For example, Bayesian methods compute a posterior distribution over the parameters of an ML model and construct a second-order distribution over class probabilities via Bayesian model averaging~\citep{kendall2017,Depeweg2018}.
+Conversely, evidential deep learning takes a frequentist statistics perspective and introduces specific loss functions to estimate a parametric second-order distribution over the first-order categorical distribution, without the need for specifying a prior and posterior over the parameters.
+For multi-class classification problems, the Dirichlet distribution is typically chosen as second-order distribution \citep{Sensoy2018,Malinin2018,Malinin2019,Ulmer2023}.
+Ensemble methods represent epistemic uncertainty via ensemble diversity, which can be realized by randomizing the training data via bootstrapping, randomizing a neural network architecture via techniques such as inference-time Monte Carlo Dropout, or randomizing the optimizer as in Deep Ensembles~\citep{Lakshminarayanan2017,nguyen2023learning, Mobiny2021, Shaker2020}.
+Some of these methods have been interpreted as providing a sample of the second-order distribution \citep{Gal2016}.
+Density-based and distance-based methods usually model aleatoric and epistemic uncertainty in a direct way~\citep{Nguyen2022, Hoarau2024-ml, van-amersfoort20a,sun2022,Liu2020}, but they can also construct the second-order distribution in a post-processing step~\citep{Charpentier2020,Charpentier2022}.
 All methods can disentangle and measure both aleatoric and epistemic uncertainty using metrics like entropy, variance, or pseudo-counts \citep{wimmer23a,Schweighofer2023,Sale2023,Duan2024}.